wesdoyle/blog/content/posts/06-private-methods.md

 ---
 title: "Private Methods are Usually a Smell"
 description: "A critique of private methods"
-date: 2020-10-15
+date: 2020-10-18
 ---

 One of the reasons objects are powerful - in the OOP sense - is because we can write and reason about them as [anthropomorphic collaborators](https://sandimetz.com/blog/2018/21/what-does-oo-afford).
-I realize that such a characterization of objects is not to everyone's liking, but I'd like to set the context for the following observations about private methods from this viewpoint.
+I realize that such a characterization of objects is not to everyone's liking, but I'd like to use this notion to set the context for the following observations about how private methods are a sign of incomplete design.

-For now, let's assume we're working to maximize our ability to reason about our code using an object-oriented approach, with a focus on principles like message-sending, inversion of control, late-binding, and polymorphism.
+For now, let's assume we're working to maximize our ability to reason about our code using an object-oriented approach, using a high-level language, with a focus on principles like message sending, inversion of control, late binding, and polymorphism.
 We want to create objects that, in fact, often have a "functional" flavor and expose behavior that we can directly test.

 Consider the following question - Why would we create and name an object that does something that no other object should know about?